Shivambansal96/placement_mod/crytpo-calculator/README.md

 Feel free to adjust any details or sections according to your preferences or additional project information! -->

-Here's an enhanced version of your README that includes additional details as requested:

 ```markdown
 # Crypto Tax Calculator